edgio-docs/edgio-docs/guides/cli.md

 ### dev

-Runs your project in development mode, simulating the XDN cloud environment.
+Runs your project in development mode, simulating the {{ PRODUCT_NAME }} cloud environment.
 This command is a simplified version of `xdn run`, with only the --cache option being supported.

 #### Options